Rosemère: Education

 Some students are zoned to École primaire du Ruisselet in Lorraine and École primaire de Fontainebleau in Blainville.
 Upper secondary students are zoned to École Polyvalente Sainte-Thérèse in Sainte-Thérèse or to École secondaire Rive-Nord in Bois-des-Filion.

 Furthermore, the administration building for the Sir Wilfrid Laurier School Board which operates English-language schools found in the Laval, Laurentides and Lanaudière regions is located in Rosemère.
-It neighbours one of its secondary schools, Rosemere High School which also houses the English school board's educational and complementary services.
+It neighbours one of its secondary schools, Rosemère High School which also houses the English school board's educational and complementary services.
 The board also operates McCaig Elementary School, which is located in very close proximity to the high school, as it is located on the same street.
-McCaig and Rosemere High serve all areas of the municipality.
+McCaig and Rosemère High serve all areas of the municipality.

 The francophone private school Académie Sainte-Thérèse has a campus in Rosemère.
 Externat Sacré-Cœur is also in the town.

 Municipal chronology

 Population history, according to the Institut de la statistique du Québec: